codymlewis/ToyPrograms/README.md

 # ToyPrograms

 A repository containing the various smaller, less significant programs I have made.
-I utilized branch in order to more neatly sort various individual programs.